MineAnyBuild/MineAnyBuild/README.md

 ## 📰 Updates
-- [09/2025] 🎉🎉🎉 Our paper has been accepted as Poster by the NeurIPS 2025 Datasets and Benchmarks Track.
+- [09/2025] 🎉🎉🎉 Our paper has been accepted as Poster by **NeurIPS 2025 Datasets and Benchmarks Track**.
 - [05/2025] [Arxiv paper](https://arxiv.org/abs/2505.20148) released.